Foveated imaging: Simulation

 Foveated imaging has been used to simulate visual fields with arbitrary spatial resolution.
 For example, one may present video containing a blurred region representing a scotoma.
 By using an eye-tracker and holding the blurred region fixed relative to the viewer's gaze, the viewer will have a visual experience similar to that of a person with an actual scotoma.
-The figure on the right shows a frame from a simulation of a glaucoma patient with the eye fixated on the word "similar."

 Video gaming

-Foveated rendering is an upcoming video game technique which uses an eye tracker integrated with a virtual reality headset to reduce the rendering workload by greatly reducing the image quality in the peripheral vision (outside of the zone gazed by the fovea).
+Foveated rendering is a technique which uses an eye tracker integrated with a virtual reality headset to reduce the rendering workload by greatly reducing the image quality in the peripheral vision (outside of the zone gazed by the fovea).

 At the CES 2016, SensoMotoric Instruments (SMI) demoed a new 250 Hz eye tracking system and a working foveated rendering solution.
 It resulted from a partnership with camera sensor manufacturer Omnivision who provided the camera hardware for the new system.

+The Apple Vision Pro mixed reality headset features dynamic foveated rendering provided by its visionOS operating system.